HoseaCalvin/book-of-kratos-god-of-war-archive/README.md

-# God of War: The Norse Saga
+# Book of Kratos: God of War Archive

 This website lets user discover enthralling aspects, ranging from gameplay overviews to the spelndor of the Nine Realms.